it-innovation/sam/doc/graphing.rst

    - it is one of the initial objects
    - it is at one end of a debug arrow (an orange or red one), or
-   - it :func:`created` an important object
+   - it :func:`didCreate` an important object

    If there is no problem, this is ignored and all nodes are shown.